Traditional spruce tip syrup tastes like maple syrup crossed with a pine tree. It's one of the easiest, most versatile spruce tip recipes I know.

 To make the syrup

-- Bring the mixture to a boil to dissolve the sugar, strain, then bottle and store.
+- Bring the mixture to a simmer just long enough to dissolve the sugar, strain, then bottle and store.
 Discard the spent tips, and thank them for their service.

 - If for some reason, your syrup is a bit thick after cooling (over-reducing can stiffen or crystalize in the fridge) warm it back up and carefully adjust the consistency by adding a touch of water.